jegrami/jegrami/README.md

 I'm a former copyeditor turned technical writer plodding toward a career in data and software engineering.

-No grand illusions here — just a humble passion for coding, sprinkled with a dash of geekiness and a knack for programming arcana.
+No grand ambitions here — just a humble passion for coding, sprinkled with a dash of geekiness and a knack for programming arcana.

 My hobbies include code poetry, retro programming anecdotes, self-effacement, and a passion for the nerdy side of tech.